-A Mini Tummy Tuck is usually used for people who do not have enough excess skin in their lower tummy to have a full Tummy Tuck.
-You can assess whether you would be suitable for a Mini Tummy Tuck by gently pinching your tummy skin whilst leaning forward.
+You can assess whether you would be suitable for a mini tummy tuck by gently pinching your tummy skin whilst leaning forward.

-During the procedure (as illustrated on our Mini Tummy Tuck video), about half of the skin between your tummy button and your pubic area is removed.
+A mini tummy tuck recovery is generally quicker than that of a full tummy tuck.
+The surgery takes around 1.5 hours and can be combined with liposuction to your upper tummy and flank areas as appropriate.
+During the procedure, about half of the skin between your tummy button and your pubic area is removed.
 The muscles can then be tightened up underneath this.
-Unlike a Full Tummy Tuck, the tummy button is divided from the inside and brought downwards.
-No incision is made around the tummy button in a Mini Tummy Tuck, unlike the Full Tummy Tuck procedure.
+Unlike a full tummy tuck, the tummy button is divided from the inside and brought downwards.
+No incision is made around the tummy button in a mini tummy tuck, unlike the full tummy tuck procedure.
 Your incision will be closed in three layers with absorbable sutures which will need to be trimmed 1 week after surgery.

-At your Dressings Clinic appointment (1 week after surgery) the wounds will be checked and the ends of the absorbable sutures trimmed.
+At your follow up appointment (1 week after surgery) the wounds will be checked and the ends of the absorbable sutures trimmed.
 Brown micropore tape will be applied to the incisions to support them and help your scars heal.
 We will see you regularly after this and take photographs at your appointment 6 weeks following surgery.

 The next step